top of page

 Aerial view taken in 1982 (looking west) showing Floreat Waters and the early development of the Floreat Waters Estate.
 Photo credit: State Library of Western Australia

-The Churchlands Private Estate is located directly east of Churchlands Senior High School.
-It is accessed via Churchlands Avenue which comes off Hale Road.
+The Churchlands Private Estate is located directly east of Churchlands Senior High School and is accessed via Churchlands Avenue off Hale Road.
+The estate’s name is generally understood to reflect its secluded layout, characterised by limited through-traffic and multiple cul-de-sacs.

 Churchlands Private Estate

-Aerial view taken in 1984 (looking west) showing Churchlands Senior High School and the early development of the Churchlands Private Estate.
+Aerial view taken in 1984 (looking west) showing Churchlands Senior High School, Old Churchlands well developed (to the west), and the early development of the Churchlands Private Estate to the east.
 Photo credit: State Library of Western Australia

 Floreat Lakes Estate